contentful/forma-36/MIGRATION.md

 </Tabs>;
 ```

-or, if you would like to keep the cotrolled version, you can make it this way:
+To keep the controlled version use:

 ```tsx static=true
 import { Tabs } from '@contentful/f36-components';